An oral retinoic acid “a miracle treatment” for acne

 Isotretinoin is extremely effective for treating acne.
 Although acne may worsen within the first few weeks of Accutane therapy, the ultimate result is amazing, with a 95% success rate at our practice.
 The best result is achieved after a cumulative dosage of 100 to 120 mg per kg body weight is taken, usually within 4 to 6 months.
 Its relapse rate is 25%

-Above are amazing before and after photos of our actual patient treated with Accutane (Isotretinoin).
-A miracle acne treatment, a lifesaver and a very effective treatment for stubborn or severe acne.
+Above are amazing before and after photos of one of our actual patient who was treated with Accutane (Isotretinoin).
+It is a miracle acne treatment, a lifesaver, and a very effective treatment for stubborn or severe acne.
 This is one of Dr. Shafa’s areas of expertise and passion since she believes it changes lives!

 Who is a candidate for “Accutane” treatment?

 Dr. Parvin Shafa will consider Isotretinoin treatment for moderate or severe acne with the following criteria: